browserengineering/book/book/visual-effects.md

         backdrop_a * source_a)
 ```

-As a result, here is how `CircleMask` is implemented.
-It creates a new source
+Now let's implement `CircleMask`  in terms of destination-in compositing.
+It
-canvas via `saveLayer` (and at the same time specifhying a `kDstIn` blend mode)
+creates a new source canvas via `saveLayer` (and at the same time specifying a
-for when it is drawn into the backdrop), draws a circle in white (or really
+`kDstIn` blend mode for when it is drawn into the backdrop), then draws a
-any opaque color, it's only the alpha channel that matters), then `restore`.
+circle in white (or really any opaque color, it's only the alpha channel that
-[^mask]
+matters) and increments the restore count.

 ``` {.python}